DevCrew-io/firebase-utils-ios/README.md

 1. Install the Firebase SDK by integrating it into your project using either Cocoapods or Swift Package Manager.

-2. Add the FirebaseServices framework to your project:
+2. Add the FirebaseServices package to your project:
    - Clone or download the FirebaseServices repository.
    - Drag and drop the `FirebaseServices.xcodeproj` file into your Xcode project.
    - In your project's target settings, navigate to "General" -> "Frameworks, Libraries, and Embedded Content".